TheMTank/cups-rl/README.md

 within an openAI gym interface, so that new and more complex tasks can be developed efficiently to train and test the agent.

-We will release a blog soon which will go into more detail about this repo and the first results of algorithms trained on these tasks.
+We will release a blog soon which will go into more detail about this repo and how to use all of the features of our wrapper.
-Keep an eye out!
 More detailed information on ai2thor environment can be found on their [tutorial](http://ai2thor.allenai.org/tutorials/installation).